LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Nitrogen/trend_placeholder.md

       font-size: 0.98rem;
   ">

-Trends show us if nitrogen levels are consistently changing over time.
+Trends show us if nitrogen levels are changing over time.
 We use a 15-year timeframe to see past temporary weather spikes and uncover the true, long-term direction of water quality.

 <br><br>
 <strong>Trend Categories</strong>